7 Ways to Cut Carbs

-If you’ve talked to my husband at all about diet, you know that he recommends you cut carbs.
+If you’ve talked to Dr. Kilcup at all about diet, you know that he recommends you cut carbs.
 Of course, our bodies need carbohydrates.
 Every food from plants contains carbohydrates, but not all carbs act the same way in our bodies.
 Those that release sugar quickly into our bloodstream, raising insulin levels, are the ones we need to limit in our diet.
 Read my husband’s article on weight loss to better understand why.
 Sugars, refined flours, white rice and potatoes are the carbs we need to cut back on.
 Getting in the habit of replacing those kinds of carbs with nutrient rich food choices is great for our health!
-Here are seven ways to cut carbs in your day:

 Most American breakfast foods are crammed with carbs.
 Grocery stores have entire aisles devoted to breakfast foods–cereals, toast, donuts, bagels, Poptarts, breakfast bars, pancakes and waffles–all of their main ingredients simple carbohydrates.
 Organic pastured eggs, on the other hand, are a marvelous source of protein with virtually no carbs.
 (Caged, grain-fed, factory chickens produce eggs that are an entirely different food that can be pro-inflammatory.)
 They don’t take long to prepare, and paired with a good complex carbohydrate like a piece of fruit or veggie, make a perfect day starter.
 One of my favorite breakfasts is eggs with a simple salad–a couple handfuls of baby greens topped with cilantro, green onions and sprinkled with lime juice.
 A grab-n-go version could be a couple hard boiled eggs and an apple!